Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Organizations often claim to have autonomous teams.

 In practice, a team planning a new integration may still need to discover whether the API owner, security architect, domain architect, platform team, or architecture board can stop the work.
-Nobody has formally asked for five approvals, but the team seeks them anyway because it does not know whose objection could appear later.
+Nobody has formally asked for five approvals, but the team may seek them anyway because it does not know whose objection could appear later.

 The questions are familiar: